 Learn about Field Experience (FE) requirements.
 Each class with field experience hours has a downloadable information page with the number of required hours and learning objectives of the placement.

 Budget $100 for one-time Tk20 fee (charged to student account).
 Tk20 is the education department-specific database where field experience (FE) placements are registered; FE hours are logged; also where teachers candidates apply to student teach.

 Complete the Admission to License Program Process.
-The Augsburg College Education Department requires prospective K-12 teacher candidates to apply to the licensure program.
+The Augsburg University Education Department requires prospective K-12 teacher candidates to apply to the licensure program.
 This process includes: